Johannes Rau: Death

 Rau had a long history of heart disease and died 11 days after his 75th birthday on 27 January 2006.
 The funeral took place on 7 February following a funeral act of state on the Dorotheenstadt cemetery in Berlin in the closest of family and friends.

 Motto and maxim

 The maxim of Rau was "to reconcile, not divide".

 As his personal motto, Rau adopted the Confessing Church dictum "teneo, quia teneor" (I hold because I am held).

 In his acceptance speech after his election, Rau claimed "I never want to be a nationalist but rather a patriot.
 A patriot is someone who loves his fatherland.
-A nationalist is someone who condems the fatherland of others."
+A nationalist is someone who condemns the fatherland of others."
 The quote can be attributed to the French writer Romain Gary.

 Prizes and medals

 Rau was awarded 15 honorary doctorates.

 In 2001, he received the Leo Baeck Medal for his humanitarian work promoting tolerance and social justice.